 For the contents in the various sections you may also confer Organising your writing.

-Abstract and foreword
+Summary and foreword

 There are usually no formal requirements for forewords, but it is common practice to thank your supervisors, informants, and others who have helped and supported you.
 If you have received any grants or research residencies, you should also acknowledge these.